aryzach/aryzach.github.io/_posts/2021-10-29-death-with-dignity-op-ed.markdown

 - there is a spouse
 ...........

+### Outline of legal decisions to be made

 The logistics around an assisted death law for somebody with severe dementia are much more complicated than somebody with a six-month prognosis.
 We need to define the following:
-- when is the decision made
+- when is the request made
 - who is involved
 	* family (spouse, children, grandchildren)
 	* doctors
 	* emotional / psychological support
 	* legal support
-- processes in the years that follow the decision
+- procedures in the years that follow the request
+	* dementia status check-ins
+	* emotional check-ins
+	* legal check-ins (the laws could change in the 2 - 30 years between request and action)
-- how the decision can be redacted
+- how the request can be redacted
 	* by who
 	* on what timeline

-Current access to assisted dying is limited in the type of people it addresses.
-Assisted dying should be an option for all in end-of-life planning.
+### Nonprofit Business Plan

 Plan to make this legal:
 - start a business / non-profit